-In some regions, there are regulatory requirements that deaf/hearing impaired people must be able to perform text based communication to other users and government offices.
-In this document, this service is referred to as Global Text Telephony and the following requirements outlines how the Global Text Telephony service should be implemented in regions where required.
+In some regions, there are regulatory requirements that deaf/hearing impaired people must be able to perform text based communication to other users and government offices (e.g. to provide equal access to emergency services to all users).
+In this document, this service is referred to as Global Text Telephony and the following requirements outline how the Global Text Telephony service should be implemented in regions where required.